 Debt-free Living

 If a debt-free life is a path you want to follow, you’ll need to make a little more effort to work it out.
 Bargaining with your lenders can help you learn a lot and perhaps save you money.
-This step is critical for establishing a firm financial foundation that will help you effectively pay off your debts in no time.
+This step is critical for establishing a firm financial foundation to help you pay off your debts quickly.